BenjaminSivac/Projects_2022/README.md

 ***
 # SQL
 ## <a href="https://github.com/BenjaminSivac/Projects_2022/tree/main/DataWithDanny">Data With Danny</a>
-This 8 week long challenge filled with various, difficult SQL casestudies has been time well spent!
-They domains ranges from health, marketing and people analytics to financial markets, consumer goods and digital marketing, and consisted of data cleaning, data exploration, and sales-, product-, segment analysis and much more.
-It has been a great opportunity to reiterate basics, hone and utilise interesting concepts like recursive CTEs, cumulative aggregates, and indexing.
+This 8 week long challenge filled with difficult SQL casestudies has been time well spent!
+It covered various domains ranging from health, marketing and people analytics to financial markets, consumer goods and digital marketing.
+It consisted of data cleaning, data exploration, and sales-, product-, segment analysis and much much more.
+It has been a great opportunity to reiterate basics and test interesting concepts like recursive CTEs, running total and cumulative frequency, lag() and lead() etc.

 * <a href="https://github.com/BenjaminSivac/Projects_2022/blob/main/DataWithDanny/Danny'sDinner/Danny-sDinner.md">Case Study #1 - Danny’s Diner</a>
 * <a href="https://github.com/BenjaminSivac/Projects_2022/blob/main/DataWithDanny/PizzaRunner/pizza_runner.md">Case Study #2 - Pizza Runner</a>